sherrillmix/taxonomizr/README.md

 ## Assigning taxonomy

 ### Finding taxonomy for NCBI accession numbers

+NCBI accession numbers are often obtained when doing a BLAST search (usually the second column of output from blastn, blastx, blastp, ...).
+So to identify a taxon for a given sequence you would blast it against e.g. the NCBI nt database and load the results into R.

 Now we are ready to convert NCBI accession numbers to taxonomic IDs.
 For example, to find the taxonomic IDs associated with NCBI accession numbers "LN847353.1" and "AL079352.3":

 ```r
 taxaId<-accessionToTaxa(c("LN847353.1","AL079352.3"),"accessionTaxa.sql")